sjreynaud/sjreynaud.github.io/README.md

 ## About My Portfolio

-This portfolio highlights my work in clinical and predictive analytics, showcasing how I transform complex healthcare data into clear, actionable insights.
-Each project demonstrates my ability to blend rigorous data science with intuitive communication, emphasizing:
+My work centers on transforming complex clinical and healthcare data into insights that genuinely support decision-making.
+I specialize in clinical and predictive analytics, blending rigorous data science with clear, intuitive communication so that every model, dashboard, and workflow is both technically sound and easy to understand.

-•	Predictive modeling and survival analysis across oncology, nephrology, and chronic disease contexts
+Across oncology, nephrology, psychiatry, and chronic disease research, I design analytical pipelines that emphasize:
-•	Transparent, interpretable machine learning using SHAP, Scikit learn, and XGBoost
+•	Predictive modeling and survival analysis tailored to real-world clinical questions
-•	Data visualization and storytelling through Tableau and Power BI
+•	Transparent, interpretable machine learning using SHAP, Scikit learn, XGBoost, and reproducible Python workflows
-•	Designing interactive, clinician-ready dashboards that support decision making
+•	Data visualization and narrative storytelling through Tableau, Power BI, and clinician ready dashboards
-•	Turning high-dimensional clinical data into meaningful, real-world insights
+•	High-dimensional clinical data transformation into meaningful, actionable insights for diverse stakeholders

-Across these projects, my focus remains consistent: build reproducible, well-documented analytical workflows that elevate understanding, support clinical reasoning, and make data accessible to diverse stakeholders.
+At the core of my portfolio is a commitment to reproducibility, clarity, and scientific integrity.
+Every project is built with a modular structure, thorough documentation, and audience-aware explanations — ensuring that complex analytics become accessible, trustworthy, and ready for real-world impact.

 ## 🚀 Projects